 - January 11, 2013 – Building Google’s Knowledge Base and Identifying Locations in Web Pages

 If you want even more, following the category link above to “Fact Extraction”.
 A few years ago, Google acquired the patents from a company called MetaWeb.
 I wrote the post Google Gets Smarter with Named Entities: Acquires MetaWeb.
-The newly granted patent talks about how it uses a feature of one of MetaWeb’s patents – assigning a unique ID for each named entity, so that it there were multiple names for the same specific entity, they can each be associated with that unique ID.
+The newly granted patent talks about how it uses a feature of one of MetaWeb’s patents – assigning a unique ID for each named entity so that there were multiple names for the same specific entity, they can each be associated with that unique ID.

 This entity synonyms patent describes how Google uses janitors to identify new names for an entity, and assigns them a unique ID so that Google understands that the names are synonyms for the same entities.
 An example of an entity in the patent that has multiple names is “International Business Machines Corporation” otherwise known as “IBM” or “Big Blue”.

 The entity synonyms patent is: